 Let’s Talk Dough:

 I am going to give you an out here…YOU CAN USE PRE-MADE PIE CRUST!
 I won’t judge you, I promise, I do it on occasion too!
 That said I have to rave about this buttery pie crust from scratch.
 Whichever you choose, your galette will be delicious!
 When dough is chilled, roll it out and sprinkle with walnuts, fill with berries, fold edges and bake.
 If you are using store bought dough, try to remove the thawed dough from tin in one piece and then roll.
 If it sticks to the tin, no worries, just form into a ball and roll like fresh dough.

 Serve warm or make a day ahead and serve room temp.
 Either way you will have a have a very happy mouth!

 The Recipe: Blackberry Walnut Galette with “Sour” Whipped Cream

-A galette filled with blackberries and blueberries and topped with 'sour' whipped cream.
+A galette filled with blackberries and blueberries and topped with ‘sour’ whipped cream.
 In early summer sub blackberries with boysenberries.
-You can use a pre-made pie crust if desired.
-Dough can be made a day ahead or frozen for up to two weeks.
-When rolling and folding, if dough falls apart, don't panic.
-Just smush it back together.
+You can use a pre-made pie crust if desired, or use the fabulous buttery crust linked above in blog post.
 If you only have raw walnuts, bake nuts on metal cookie sheet at 350 for 10 minutes to roast.